-As the pandemic gradually waned, we enjoyed hiking four desert areas in Southern California: Mojave National Preserve; Joshua Tree National Park; Mecca Hills Wilderness; and the Indian Canyons, a great “tour de fronds” at Palm Springs.
+As the winter pandemic gradually waned, we enjoyed hiking four desert areas in Southern California: Mojave National Preserve; Joshua Tree National Park; Mecca Hills Wilderness; and the Indian Canyons, a great “tour de fronds” at Palm Springs.

 Kelso Dunes Trail, Mojave National Preserve

 Starting the Kelso Dunes Trail before sunrise allows positioning for better photography and cooler walking as the sun rises (650 feet gain in 3 miles round trip).
 It’s two steps forward and one step back on the steep sand, making hiking to the top harder than would be a trail on solid ground.

 On the delightful 49 Palms Oasis Trail in Joshua Tree National Park, a walk through hot desert leads to natural ponds embraced by California fan palms with full skirts soaring above the cool retreat, with a soundtrack of hidden frogs croaking musically (3.1 miles round trip, 450 feet gain).
 On the return walk, a large rare desert tortoise grazed along the side of the trail!
 Be sure to start early, as the wonderful natural ambiance is easily interrupted by the noise of fellow visitors.
 The California fan palm (Washingtonia filifera, in the palm family Arecaceae) is native to the far southwestern United States and Baja California.
 Today’s oasis environment was protected from a drying climate, restricting this cold-tolerant palm to widely separated relict groves.

 Above: Flowers of Parry’s nolina ((Nolina parryi) bloom on huge stalks in Joshua Tree National Park.
 The park straddles the cactus-dotted Colorado Desert and the Mojave Desert, which is higher and cooler.